evanoster/supreme-court-coalition-analysis/README.md

 ## 🏛️ Project Overview

 Comprehensive analysis of Supreme Court voting patterns and coalition formation using advanced data science techniques.
-This project analyzes the complete Supreme Court Database (SCDB 2024 V4) to uncover hidden patterns in judicial decision-making, predict case outcomes, and visualize justice relationships.
+This project analyzes the complete Supreme Court Database (SCDB 1953-2025, Warren-Roberts) to uncover hidden patterns in judicial decision-making and visualize justice relationships.

 ## 🎯 Key Features